CloudSnorkel/cdk-github-runners/README.md

 1. Use `GitHubRunners.metricJobCompleted()` to get a metric for the number of completed jobs broken down by labels and job success.
 2. Use `GitHubRunners.metricTime()` to get a metric for the total time a runner is running.
 This includes the overhead of starting the runner.

+## Known Issues

+1. Docker images built with AWS Image Builder (by default only Windows Docker images) might not be fully rolled back on deployment failure.
+If your stack fails to deploy after an image was already built, the new image will stay around.
+It will be automatically replaced on the next build interval but that might take up to 7 days with default settings (`rebuildInterval`).
+It's recommended to not leave stacks in `UPDATE_ROLLBACK_COMPLETE` state if you're using Windows Docker images.

 ## Getting Help

 Need help?
 We're here for you!